 Make reservations for transportation and lodging early on.
 Try to book a hotel very close to the trade show.
 Check to see if the trade show organizers have reserved rooms at a discount.

-Make sure to get your trade show display spruced-up and packed and ready to go in your trade show shipping crates.
+Make sure to get your trade show display spruced up packed and ready to go in your trade show shipping crates.
 Be sure to allow enough time for the crate to arrive in the loading area within the timeline dictated by the event coordinators.

-Having a painted crate can help aid in identification once your on-site waiting for a forklift driver to deliver your trade show shipping crates so you can set up for the event.
+Having a painted crate can help aid in identification once you are on-site waiting for a forklift driver to deliver your trade show shipping crates so you can set up for the event.

-Prevent damage from carriers with custom sized cubbies and shelves to securly hold fragile TV monitors, signage and collateral.
-Ties downs can secure large heavy pieces of your trade show display assuring a damage free shipment.
+Prevent damage from carriers with custom-sized cubbies and shelves to securely hold fragile TV monitors, signage, and collateral.
+Ties downs can secure large heavy pieces of your trade show display assuring a damage-free shipment.

-Adhere damage indicators to the outside of the container.
-Go so far as to extra keep tip-n-tells on hand.
+Adhere to damage indicators to the outside of the container.
+Go so far as to keep tip-n-tells on hand.
 When one is triggered replace it before the next carrier takes the crate.
-This is a great way to prove when damage occurred to trade show shipping crates.
-Follow Skyline's 5 steps to photographing your trade show crates to expedite damage claims.
+This is a great way to prove when the damage occurred to trade show shipping crates.

 5. Gather Marketing Materials